Queens Messenger LTC Kimmins

-For those who know little more than that there are such individuals as Queens’ messengers it seems like an easy job: flying Club class everywhere (although in the early days this was always first class!), earning good salaries, meeting influential people and having very limited responsibilities.
+John Kimmins had an army career that started in Sandhurst, where he joined a Cavalry regiment.
+On retirement at 55, he became a Queen’s Messenger.
+For those who know little more than that, there are such individuals as Queens’ messengers.
+It seems like an easy job: flying Club class everywhere (although in the early days, this was always first class!), earning good salaries, meeting influential people, and having minimal responsibilities.
 But they cover millions of miles a year.
 In that much air time, there is much that can go wrong.
-Queen’s Messenger LTC Kimmins

-The office of the monarch’s messenger is in fact very ancient, going back to 1199 when King John appointed an individual to deliver secret documents; the first King’s Messenger identified by name was John Norman appointed by Richard III in 1485.
-Methods of transportation have changed during the centuries, particularly since the eighteenth when the horse was supplanted by the carriage system.
+The office of the monarch’s messenger is, in fact, very ancient, going back to 1199 when King John appointed an individual to deliver secret documents; the first King’s Messenger identified by name was John Norman, appointed by Richard III in 1485.
+Methods of transportation have changed over the centuries, mainly since the eighteenth when the horse was supplanted by the carriage system.
 The last time a horse was known to have been used was in 1949.
 In search of authentic stories, Jon Kimmins visited the King’s Messenger involved.
 Queens Messenger LTC Kimmins

-The reference to trains caused John to reflect that in the last century progress went backward for the traveler to near destinations in continental Europe.
-When the Silver Arrow to Paris was in operation he could leave Victoria at 9.15 p.m., dine, sleep comfortably in his suite and arrive at the Gare du Nord at 9.15 a.m., the entire train having been transported on a ferry while he slept.
+The reference to trains caused John to reflect that in the last century, progress went backward for the traveler to near destinations in continental Europe.
+When the Silver Arrow to Paris was in operation, he could leave Victoria at 9.15 p.m., dine, sleep comfortably in his suite and arrive at the Gare du Nord at 9.15 a.m., the entire train having been transported on a ferry while he slept.
 Today’s business traveler leaves Waterloo by Eurostar at 6.20 a.m. to arrive in Paris by 9.40 to achieve the same full day and then suffers a journey back in the evening arriving at 9 or 10 p.m.
-Queen’s Messenger LTC Kimmins
+Queen’s Messenger LTC Kimmins.

 But why continue to send live people around the world in an age of electronic computing and computer-generated coding systems?
 Well, anything sent over the ether can be captured – and diplomatic sources are fiercely monitored.
 No code is any good after three months.
-Signals can be trapped and stretched so that code breakers can operate in real-time.
+Signals can be trapped and stretched so that code breakers can operate in real time.
 There is no substitute for a trusted, resourceful (and courageous) servant.
-Queen’s Messenger LTC Kimmins
+Queens Messenger LTC Kimmins